Patrick-Dolan/FM-rock-paper-scissors/README-template.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+**Use this section to outline areas that you want to continue focusing on in future projects.
+These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.**

+One of my big takeaways from this project is that I would like to add testing as a regular part of my projects going forward.
+While adding tests is dependent on what code I'm writing, I enjoy the process of thoroughly testing my code.
+It's probably clear that I like testing considering that while I could have made much more limited classes, and thus less code, I chose to add methods and code that I may not use.
+The reason I chose to add more methods and classes is to make the code more reusable and expandable in the future, even though I currently have no intention of doing more than the challenge's objectives.

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**